node-modules/oss-client/README.md

 - name {String} object name
 - uploadId {String} get by initMultipartUpload api
 - partNo {Number} range is 1-10000, If this range is exceeded, OSS returns the InvalidArgument's error code.
-- file {File|String}  is File or FileName, the whole file<br>
+- file {String}  is FileName, the whole file<br>
- Multipart Upload requires that the size of any Part other than the last Part is greater than 100KB. <br>
+ Multipart Upload requires that the size of any Part other than the last Part is greater than 100KB.
- In Node you can use File or FileName, but in browser you only can use File.
 - start {Number} part start bytes  e.g: 102400
 - end {Number} part end bytes  e.g: 204800
 - [options] {Object} optional parameters